anthonycoffey/property-manager-pro/memory-bank/progress.md

     1. The `processSignUp` (`auth.onCreate`) trigger was modified to handle initial states for direct sign-ups (assigning `pending_association` role) and admin user setup (correcting profile path to `admins/{uid}`).
     2. A new `signUpWithInvitation` callable Cloud Function was introduced to manage invited user sign-ups, ensuring immediate and correct association with an organization, roles, and multi-tenant profile creation.
 *   **2025-05-24 (Admin PM Management Overhaul):** Implemented the Admin Property Manager Management panel overhaul as per `docs/04-admin-pm-management-plan.md`.
 This included adding an organization selector, a new `revokeInvitation` Cloud Function, and refactoring the `PropertyManagerManagement.tsx` component to remove manual PM creation and introduce a unified, organization-scoped list for managing active PMs and pending invitations with appropriate actions (Update, Delete, Revoke).
+*   **2025-05-24 (Organization Management & Functions Refactor):** Implemented CRUD operations for Organizations in the Admin panel.
+Refactored all Firebase Functions into a modular, per-file structure.
+Added `updateOrganization` and `deactivateOrganization` Cloud Functions.
+Corrected TypeScript import issues and interface definitions.

 ## 6. Immediate Next Steps